MFlowCode/MFC/README.md

 https://github.com/MFlowCode/MFC-develop/blob/d74e714b08562a9f8f815112e05df54c99c8c18f/mfc.user.yaml#L12-L21

+On some computer clusters, MFC might select the wrong MPI program to execute your application because it uses a general heuristic for selection.
+Notably, `srun` is known to fail on some SLURM systems in GPU mode, whereas `mpirun` functions properly.
+To override and manually specify which MPI program you wish to run your application with, please use the `-b <program name>` option (i.e `--binary`).

+Additional flags can be given appended to the MPI executable call using the `-f` (i.e `--flags`) option.

 Please refer to `./mfc.sh run -h` for a complete list of arguments and options, along with their defaults.

 ## Batch Submission (`-e parallel`)